-CTE programs in West Virginia are designed for all students and prepare them for entering post-secondary education, training or the workforce.
-For more information, read Career Technical Education for Students with Disabilities: Guidance for West Virginia Schools and Districts and visit the CTE website. http://careertech.k12.wv.us/ www.wvdrs.org • 304-356-2060 • 1-800-642-8207
+CTE programs in West Virginia are designed for all students and prepare them for entering post-secondary education, training, or the workforce.
+For more information, read Career Technical Education for Students with Disabilities: Guidance for West Virginia Schools and Districts and visit the CTE website. http://careertech.k12.wv.us/

+304-356-2060 • 1-800-642-8207 • wvdrs.org